testmunk/docs/android.rst

 Running on multiple android devices
 -----------------------------------

-In order to run your test cases on testmunk's devices and see a report with your test results and screenshots, simply create an account, upload your apk file and test cases.
+In order to run your testcases on testmunk's devices and see a report with your test results and screenshots, simply create an account, upload your apk file and testcases.

 VIDEO HEREEEEE